Why Your Website Is Not Getting Traffic

 You might think it's obvious to the visitor that you want them to take action, but most of the time, they miss the point.

 People are just too busy with their own lives, and our attention span is less than that of a goldfish.
-Not telling your visitors to take action could also be the reason why your website is not getting traffic.
+Not telling your visitors to take action could also be the reason your website is not converting.

 Remember, don't be afraid to ask your visitors to take action but make sure you've given value to them first.
 VALUE should always come first!